TheGameGuy2/VoidPtr-Language/README.md

 _end</code></pre>

 <p>
-Labels beginning with a single underscore are global and may be jumped to from anywhere.
+Labels beginning with a single underscore are global and can be jumped to from anywhere.
 </p>

 <hr>